 GeneCards Summary for H2AFV Gene

 H2AFV (H2A Histone Family Member V) is a Protein Coding gene.
-Among its related pathways are Mitotic Prophase and Meiosis.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is H2AFZ.